Token economy: Specified target behaviors

 There is a broad range of possible target behaviors: doing self-care such as washing, attending scheduled activities, having good academic behavior, or avoiding disruptive behavior.
 A token economy is more than just using exchangeable tokens.
 For a token economy to work, criteria have to be specified and clear.
 A staff member giving tokens to a client just because they judge them to be behaving positively is not part of a token economy because it is not done in a systematic way.
 Sometimes client manuals have specifications how many tokens can be earned by each target behavior.
 For instance, if making the bed is a target behavior, staff and clients have to know how a well-made bed looks like.
 However, often these specifications are hard to make: behavior such as eating politely and positive cooperation are hard to specify.
 While planning how many tokens can be earned by each target behavior some factors have to be considered: on the one hand clients should be able to earn a minimal amount of tokens for a minimal effort, and on the other hand clients should not earn too much too soon, making more effort useless.

 Sometimes the possibility of punishment by token loss is included, technically called response cost: disruptive behavior can be fined with the loss of tokens.
 This is also clearly specified before the application starts.
 Clients can be involved in the specifying of the contingencies.

 Other features

 Besides the three basic requirements, other features are often present: social reinforcement, shaping, immediacy of reinforcement, forward planning, and consistency.

 Social reinforcement

 Token reinforcement is always accompanied by social reinforcement.
 Tokens are intended to make reinforcement explicit and immediate, and to strengthen behavior, but in the end social reinforcement should be sufficient to maintain what's been learned.

 Shaping

 Shaping implies clients aren't expected to do everything perfectly at once; behavior can be acquired in steps.
 Initially clients can be reinforced for behavior that approaches the target.
-If the target behavior is keeping attention during a 30 minutes session, clients can initially already get (perhaps smaller) reinforcement for 5 minutes of attention.
+If the target behavior is keeping attention during a 30-minute session, clients can initially already get (perhaps smaller) reinforcement for five minutes of attention.